anharrington/handsonpython/rstP/dynamic.rst

 example ``commonFormFields.html``, in *Kompozer*.
 The static text in this page is set up as a tutorial on forms in Kompozer.
 Read the content of the page describing how to edit the overall form and each type of individual field.
-Textbooks such as the Analytical Engine give another discussion of some of the attributes associated with each field type.
 Read the static text about how to edit individual fields, and change some field parameters, save the file and reload it in your browser, and submit again.
 If you change the name or value attributes, they are immediately indicated in the